 In routine life, communication is critical, and an individual that may be a child, college student or adult, cannot spend a single day without any communication.
 In other words, communication is a task only limited to two individuals', where they can exchange their thoughts, ideas, concepts, or information.
 But communication is an event to receive information from a source and take appropriate action.
-In communication, there are rolespecified elements present, and each element plays a different role.
+In communication, there are role-specified elements present, and each element plays a different role.
 Lets' take the example of the sender and receiver.
 Here, in communication, the person who transfers the message is considered as the sender, and the person who receives that message or information is known as the receiver.
-Communication is of two different forms, such as visual communication and verbal communication.
-Verbal communication is the forward and backward movement or flow of ideas, facts, instructions, emotion, and options.
+Communication is of two different forms, such as visual communication and verbal communication, and options.
 Here, the information moves from one person to another or within the group of two or more individuals.
 In contrast, in visual communication, the viewer sees the information and concludes or understands the concepts presented in front of them through online and offline format.